 There are many different ways in which your pelvis can be injured, including but not limited to:

 - Motor vehicle accidents

 - Other accident where the body is crushed or violently thrown and suffers an impact

 - Adults with osteoporosis are more prone to fracturing a pelvic bone in an accident or fall

-- Some teen athletes may also injure this area while playing sports
+- Some teen athletes may also injure the pelvic area while playing sports

 With proper medical treatment, some pelvis injuries can heal well, though it may take some time to do so.
 A person may limp for months until healing is completed.
 With more extensive pelvis injuries, bleeding, internal organ damage, nerve damage, lingering pain and/or infection may happen as a result of the initial fracture or break.